developers-nepal/php/about.md

 be dealt in a case by case basis.

 ## Want to update this document
-If you feel the above information is insufficient then you can always send us pull request.
+If you feel the above information is insufficient then you can always send us a pull request.
 Feel free to fork and update this document.
 Our github repository is [https://github.com/developers-nepal/php](https://github.com/developers-nepal/php).